patricktamunjoh/moonrise-connect/QUICKSTART.md

 # Quickstart

-Clouds Ahoy!
-Connect was designed to be simple to use, making multiplayer development almost as easy as building a singleplayer game.
+Moonrise Connect was designed to be simple to use, making multiplayer development almost as easy as building a singleplayer game.

 This quickstart guide provides an introduction to the core elements of the library.

 ## Concepts

-The following section discusses some of the fundamental concepts employed in Clouds Ahoy!
-Connect.
+The following section discusses some of the fundamental concepts employed in Moonrise Connect.
 It is important to understand these concepts as they can have a significant impact on the architecture of the game code.

 ### Network Topology

-Clouds Ahoy!
-Connect uses an authoritative host network topology.
+Moonrise Connect uses an authoritative host network topology.
 In this architecture, all client instances are connected to one host instance that simultaneously acts as a game server while the host player is playing the game.

 ```mermaid
 flowchart LR